 The newly refurbished School House is outstanding (Ofsted)

-There is a large welcoming kitchen where matron bases herself and where boys can make drinks or cook.
-A magnificent oak dining table (kindly provided by donations) has become the social hub of the house, where boys chat, relax and even have the occasional banquet!
-In addition there are two spacious recreation rooms with large screen TVs, pool and table football.
+Both School House and Frankland House have There is a large welcoming kitchens where matron bases herself and where boys can make drinks or cook.
+In addition the Houses have are two spacious recreation rooms with large screen TVs, pool and table football.

 The supervision of boarders is good.
 An exceptional quality of service is provided (Ofsted)